Alder Hey organs scandal: Alder Hey scandal timeline

-Early 2003 - Alder Hey claims settled with families of the victims for an out-of-court settlement of £5million.
+Early 2003 – Alder Hey claims settled with families of the victims for an out-of-court settlement of £5 million.

-January 2004 - 2,000+ families file suit against the NHS with the High Court for removing the body parts of dead patients without consent.
+January 2004 – Over 2,000 families file suit against the NHS with the High Court for removing the body parts of dead patients without consent.

-5 August 2004 - Start of unidentified body burials at Allerton cemetery.
+5 August 2004 – Start of unidentified body burials at Allerton cemetery.

-5 December 2004 - The Crown Prosecution Service decides there should be no prosecution of Prof Dick Van Velzen for criminal offences.
+5 December 2004 – The Crown Prosecution Service decides there should be no prosecution of Prof Dick Van Velzen for criminal offences.

-20 June 2005 - General Medical Council rules that Dutch pathologist Dick van Velzen should be banned from practising medicine permanently in the UK.
+20 June 2005 – General Medical Council rules that Dutch pathologist Dick van Velzen should be banned from practising medicine permanently in the UK.